 This legislation, as proposed by the Government, went out for public consultation in Autumn 2015 but included proposals would exclude young people under the age of 16 years.

 Age GFS Section 75 Complaint Seminar

-Following NICCY’s successful complaint against The Executive Office’s (OFMDFM) compliance with its approved Equality Scheme in carrying out its consultation on proposals to introduce Age Discrimination (Goods, Facilities and Services) legislation, NICCY is holding a lunchtime seminar in Equality House on 31st May 2017 to update stakeholder organisations.
+Following NICCY’s successful complaint against The Executive Office’s (OFMDFM) compliance with its approved Equality Scheme in carrying out its consultation on proposals to introduce Age Discrimination (Goods, Facilities and Services) legislation, NICCY held a seminar in Equality House on 31st May 2017 to update stakeholder organisations.